 Get it here.

 A quick dry towel is a camping essential.
 Microfiber is the best material to get the job done, soaking up water fast and drying out even faster.
 This one comes in various sizes and has odor control to keep the towel fresh for days.

 Other Things to Add To Your Packing List

 Don’t forget to be prepared out there.
-The AMK Fundamentals First-Aid Kit is ideal for keeping you safe, all in a compact container.
+The Swiss Safe 2-in-1 First Aid Kit is ideal for keeping you safe, all in a compact container.

 Eco-friendly soap and shampoo & other eco-friendly camping products